alexch/codelikethis/public/projects/geo_vermonter.md

 Using [leaflet.js](#TODO) place a map of the state of Vermont inside the `map` div.
 Use the [Isri.WorldImagery tileset](https://leaflet-extras.github.io/leaflet-providers/preview/) and make sure **not** to show any street or town info to the user -- only satellite images.

-The map should be at a *fixed* zoom level, enough to show just the boundaries of the state and not much more.
+The map should be at a *fixed* zoom level (8 is pretty good for a map that's 600px high), enough to show just the boundaries of the state and not much more.

 The boundaries of Vermont are specified in [`border.js`](https://github.com/BurlingtonCodeAcademy/geo-vermonter/blob/master/border.js).
 Ask Josh for further instructions.